Key HR Facts [updated 02/01/2019]

 Written particulars of employment should be provided for:

-Existing staff for any changes to terms – within 1 month of the effective date of any change
+– Existing staff – within 1 month of the effective date of any changes to the terms.

 Failure to give a written statement of particulars – A Tribunal may award:

 2 weeks pay £1,016 (£978) or if just and equitable to do so

 4 weeks pay £2,032 (£1,916)

 There is a statutory right to request a flexible working arrangement:

 – Only one request can be made in a 12 month period;